Skip to main content

 Research Initiative

-US Boards Suffer Inadequate Expertise in Material ESG Matters
+US Boards Gain Expertise in Material ESG Matters

 Social (21%)

-As asset owners, asset managers, and many CEOs are now considering ESG issues essential for financial performance, companies can ensure they are equipped with the necessary expertise by:
+As ESG issues are increasingly considered as essential for optimal financial performance, companies can ensure they are equipped with the necessary expertise by:

 • Training board members in material ESG issues for the sector